wpmk2/notes/uirouter.md

 3. add ui-view directive to html as a placehoder for the views.

 ###Configure States
-- States are configure on the angular module's config function.
+- States are configure on the config method of the application's main module.
 - Inject $stateProvider into the config function.
 - Call the state method of the $stateProvider service to add states the the application.
 - Each states is made up of a name and a configuration object.